JonKing93/DASH/docs/Tutorials/gridfile/info.md

-# Inspect a .grid file's contents
+---
+sections:
+  - Summarize .grid file
+  - Summarize data sources
+  - Output structure
+---

-#### Summarize file in console
+# Summarize .grid file
-If you forget the contents of a .grid file, you can print a summary of its contents to the Matlab console using:
+You can print a summary of a .grid file's contents to the Matlab console using:
 ```matlab
 grid.info;
 ```